East Village Other

 The East Village Other (often abbreviated as EVO) was an American underground newspaper in New York City, issued biweekly during the 1960s.
 It was described by The New York Times as "a New York newspaper so countercultural that it made The Village Voice look like a church circular".

 Published by Walter Bowart, EVO was among the first countercultural newspapers to emerge.
 EVO was one of the founding members of the Underground Press Syndicate, a network that allowed member papers to freely reprint each other's contents.

-The paper's design, in its first years, was characterized by Dadaistic montages and absurdist, non-sequitur headlines.
+The paper's design, in its first years, was characterized by Dadaistic montages and absurdist, non-sequitur headlines, including regular invocations of the "Intergalactic World Brain."
 Later, the paper evolved a more colorful psychedelic layout that became a distinguishing characteristic of the underground papers of the time.

 EVO was an important publication for the underground comix movement, featuring comic strips by artists including Robert Crumb, Kim Deitch, Trina Robbins, Spain Rodriguez, Gilbert Shelton and Art Spiegelman, before underground comic books emerged from San Francisco with the first issue of Zap Comix.

 Publication history

-The East Village Other was co-founded in October 1965 by Walter Bowart, Ishmael Reed (who named the newspaper), Allen Katzman, Dan Rattiner, Sherry Needham, and John Wilcock.
+The East Village Other was "formed as a stock company, with Walter Bowart, Allen Katzman and Dan Rattiner each owning three shares", co-founded in October 1965 by Walter Bowart, Ishmael Reed (who named the newspaper), Allen Katzman, Dan Rattiner, Sherry Needham, and John Wilcock.
 It began as a monthly and then went biweekly.

 Starting in 1969, Coca Crystal would write about politics, women's issues, and personal events for the East Village Other, many of which earned her the title "slumgoddess".

 The paper published another short-lived spin-off title, Kiss, a sex-oriented paper that was designed to compete with Al Goldstein's tabloid Screw.
 There were several other spin-off titles published at the same time, including Gay Power (a New York–centric gay liberation paper which survived for about a year), and a brief-lived astrology paper.

 In 1968, Bowart departed, moving to Tucson, Arizona, where he founded Omen Press, publishing metaphysical books.

 In 1970, EVO had a circulation of 65,000 copies.

 As 1971 drew to a close, publication of EVO became more and more sporadic.
-It faced mounting financial difficulties, along with increasing staff losses, and the paper ceased publication forever in March 1972.
+It faced mounting financial difficulties, along with increasing staff losses, and the paper ceased publication completely in March 1972.